dwave-training/graph-mapping/README.rst

 Exercise 1
 ----------

-Enter your token on line 27 and run ``original_program.py``.
+Enter your token on line 27 of ``original_program.py`` and run the program.
 Read through the code and take a look at the structure of the program.
 In particular, pay attention to:

 - How are we creating the graph structure?
 - How are we defining and calling our sampler?